 Led Whirlpool's defense team in a putative nationwide class action alleging that over one million of WTO's client's products were defective.
 Obtained dismissal with prejudice of the plaintiffs' class action allegations.
 Dennis v.
 Whirlpool Corp., Case No. 06-CIV-80784 (S.D.
 Fla.
 Mar.
 13, 2007).

 Defended Ford Motor in a four-month class-action trial involving $2 billion in consumer-fraud claims.
-Plaintiffs agreed to a no-cash, coupon-based settlement for the California class and classes in three other states with pending parallel actions.
+On the day set for closing arguments, the plaintiffs agreed to a no-cash, coupon-based settlement for the California class and classes in three other states with pending parallel actions.

 Defeated class status and a recall attempt against Nissan in a putative class action involving airbags.
 Estrada v.
 Nissan North America, Inc..